 Conventional vs. Fluoride-Free Toothpaste Formulas

 Traditional toothpastes often contain synthetic compounds like fluoride, sodium lauryl sulfate (SLS), and artificial sweeteners.
 These ingredients prevent cavities, create foam, and improve taste.
 However, they may also irritate sensitive mouths or cause concerns about long-term exposure.
-In contrast, non-fluoride toothpaste features formulas centered around mineral-rich and botanical ingredients that work with your body instead of against it.
+In contrast, non-fluoride toothpaste features formulas centered on mineral-rich and botanical ingredients that work with your body, rather than against it.
 Natural pastes clean gently, reduce plaque, and freshen breath without harsh additives.
 This formulation shift caters to sensitive users and aligns with cleaner living practices that many households are adopting.

 The Role of Hydroxyapatite and Calcium-Based Cleansers